 The Graduate School's (TGS) Office of Postdoctoral Affairs (OPA) is closely monitoring the COVID-19 (Coronavirus) situation and the challenges it presents to our University and postdoctoral communities.
 Our top priority is to support your health and well-being and to continue furthering your personal and professional development.

 Below are postdoctoral trainee-specific FAQs.
 This webpage will be updated regularly in the days and weeks ahead.
 University-wide updates and information can be found on the University's COVID-19 website.
 If you have questions that are not addressed in the University's FAQs, please email firstname.lastname@example.org or call 847.467.4111.

-Remote Operations for the Office of Postdoctoral Affairs: Please note, in light of recent developments to COVID-19, The Graduate School has switched to remote operations in our Evanston (Rebecca Crown Center) and Chicago (Abbott Hall) offices.
+Remote Operations for the Office of Postdoctoral Affairs: Please note, in light of COVID-19, The Graduate School has switched to remote operations in our Evanston (Rebecca Crown Center) and Chicago (Abbott Hall) offices.
 Although the OPA is now working remotely, our office is offering a remote version of its usual services during this time.
-Please email Liz Stein, The Graduate School’s director of graduate and postdoctoral training and development, with any questions, concerns, or appointment requests.
+Please email Beth Healey, The Graduate School’s assistant director of postdoctoral affairs, with any questions, concerns, or appointment requests.

 Office of Postdoctoral Affairs Grants

 What is the status of OPA grants for postdoctoral trainees?